Do you really know how to calculate ROI?

 See the slides for a step by step way that most companies can use to calculate Lifetime Value.

-You’ll find an entire chapter devoted to marketing formulas in our new book, “The Results Obsession: ROI-Focused Digital Strategies to Transform Your Marketing,” now available on Amazon.
+You’ll find an entire chapter devoted to marketing formulas in our new BEST SELLER, “The Results Obsession: ROI-Focused Digital Strategies to Transform Your Marketing,” now available on Amazon.
+Ranked #1 for Google Analytics books!